-3. Other Reports
+Other Reports

 The Office of Fraternity and Sorority Life may request additional information and reports from chapters throughout the year.
-All information must be submitted to greeks@siu.edu within 48 hours of the request.
+All information must be submitted to greeks@siu.edu or the Coordinator for Fraternity and Sorority Life within 48 hours of the request.

 Organizations which have not submitted the necessary materials by the specified deadline will have all facility reservations placed on hold, will be removed from the list of registered student organizations eligible to participate in University-sponsored programs, and will be placed social probation until they have submitted all documents.
 Rights and Responsibilities of Recognized Chapters